 This course is a study of how the firm’s management captures and uses financial information for reporting and analysis to both internal and external stakeholders.
 Various course topics include the accounting cycle, sources of the information contained in financial statements, time value of money, ratio analysis, the preparation and analysis of income statements, balance sheets, and statements of cash flows.

 BUS 592 Financial Business Overview

 BUS 600 Management Communications with Technology Tools

-This course is designed to introduce the student to the University of Arizona Global Campus Graduate Business programs, with emphases upon conceptualizing communication and communication processes in the contexts of organizations and leadership.
-Emphasis will be on technology, theories and models, qualitative communication research methodologies, and research writing.
+This course is designed to introduce the student to Graduate Business programs, with emphases upon conceptualizing communication and communication processes in the context of organizations, management and career.
+Emphasis will be on technology, theories and models, qualitative communication research and presentations.

 BUS 604 New Business Venture Management

 This course focuses on the important aspects of starting a new business enterprise with emphasis on the challenges faced by the entrepreneur in initiating a business venture and directing its early development.
 The course also addresses the process of forming business ventures, the identification and evaluation of new venture opportunities, and the development of appropriate entry strategies.

 This course will examine the role of finance and the formation of financial strategies needed to support each phase of the business start-up.
 Sources of equity and debt capital along with entry strategies such as franchising and acquisition are examined.
 Alternative working capital, capital structure, and investment strategies unique to the start-up are presented.